-Once the Coronavirus job retention scheme ends at the end of April 2021, if no further schemes are forthcoming and business has recovered insufficiently then employers could introduce private furlough – a form of non-statutory lay-off that is not covered by existing legal provisions, paid or unpaid.
+Once the Coronavirus job retention scheme ends in September 2021, if no further schemes are forthcoming and business has recovered insufficiently then employers could introduce private furlough – a form of non-statutory lay-off that is not covered by existing legal provisions, paid or unpaid.
 However, the general rule of an employment contract – unless specifically noted - is that an employer cannot deny work to employees and reduce their pay. it is rare for employment contracts to contain a contractual right to lay off, so employers will have to negotiate a new private furlough contract.

 Employers will have to fund private furlough, and if the alternative is redundancy, employees may agree not to work for an extended period.
 Employers should address the extent to which staff can work elsewhere during any private furlough period.
 Employees may need other work, especially if pay is lower than under the previous furlough scheme.

 Employers should consult with employees, as simply imposing private furlough may breach existing contracts, particularly the implied term of trust and confidence.
 There will be difficult situations to handle if some staff are chosen to work and some are asked to agree to private furlough.